 Using the probe is done by feel.
 If the soil is too dry, the probe won’t go in the ground easily.
 If the soil is too wet, the probe will sound like a cow pulling her foot out of the mud as it comes out of the ground.
 If just right, the probe moves easily through the soil.

 If the probe hits something hard, it could be rock, buried construction material, tree root or hardpan caused by poor management in the past.
 Digging is required to figure which of these is the culprit.
 Some can be removed.
 Hardpan is a compact layer of soil that must be physically penetrated and destroyed so that drainage works and tree roots can survive.

 For an even more affordable version of the moisture probe, break the head off an old or unwanted golf club.
-Making a clean sharp end by cutting with a hacksaw is best.
-What you should not do is make or use a probe that is all metal.
-Using an all metal probe made of re-bar or other metal without a rubber handle is very dangerous.
-Electrical lines may be waiting for you!
+Making a clean sharp end by cutting at an angle with a hacksaw is best.
+You should not make or use a probe that is all metal like one made of re-bar without a rubber handle - it is very dangerous because electrical lines may be waiting for you!